 DO YOU NEED TO IMPROVE YOUR ANKLE DORSIFLEXION RANGE?

 Before hammering away at your ankle mobility range of motion, let’s test if this is something you need to work on.
 Because far too often athletes spend time working on mobility work in the wrong area.
 Get access to our FREE mobility checklist below!

-Before hammering away at your ankle mobility, let's test if this is something you actually need to work on.
-Place your big toe one hand-width away from a wall.
-While in a half kneeling position as shown below, see if you can touch your knee to the wall without you heel rising off the ground, foot rotating, and keeping your thigh pointed forward.
-If you pass this test then no need to keep working on your ankles.
-If you fail, start working the following exercises!
+We test ankle mobility by placing your big toe one hand-width away from a wall.
+While in half-kneeling position as shown below, see if you can touch your knee to the wall without your heel rising off the ground, foot rotating, or hip moving out to the side.
+If you pass this test, then no need to keep working on your ankle joint mobility.
+If you fail, start working on the following exercises!

 Eccentric Calf Raises

-I’ve written about lateral tibial glide in the past as it is a great way to make RAPID changes in ankle mobility when this movement is restricted.
-If you’ve been trying to improve your ankle mobility for a while and not making progress then test this NOW!
+I’ve written about lateral tibial glide in the past, as it is a great way to make RAPID changes in ankle mobility when this movement is restricted.
+If you’ve been trying to improve your ankle mobility for a while and not making progress, then test this NOW!